marticliment/UniGetUI/readme.md

 From here, you'll be able to download, install, upgrade and uninstall any software published on Winget or Scoop.

-AppGet was supported in release 0.3, but since it's been discontinued, the support has been removed.
+AppGet was supported in release 0.3, but since that project has been discontinued, the support has been removed.

 This project has no connection to the official Winget-CLI project - it's completely unofficial.